alissatroiano/MS-1/README.md

 >>
 > As an Infinity member, I can view the studio's contact information so I can inquire about my membership or any other issues.

-In order to determine what features were the most important and most viable, the following Strategy Plane activity was completed during the planning phase of this project.
+To determine what features were the most important and most viable, the following Strategy Plane activity was completed during the planning phase of this project.

 ![Trade Off Table](wireframes//tradeofftable.png)

 ![Trade Off Chart](wireframes//tradeoffchart.png)

-A full write-up of the strategy planning conducted for this project can also be viewed [here](wireframes//ms1planning.pdf).
-To only view charts and tables, checkout [this document](wireframes//strategyplane.pdf).
+A full write-up of the strategic planning conducted for this project can also be viewed [here](wireframes//ms1planning.pdf).
+To only view charts and tables, check out [this document](wireframes//strategyplane.pdf).

 Once the strategy exercises were completed, the following low-fidelity wireframes were created by the [developer](https://www.github.com/alissatroiano).